How to use Linkedin to get more Freelance Writing Jobs

 Another way of showcasing your talent on LinkedIn and garnering attention is by writing posts on LinkedIn itself.
 Try to choose more professional topics, related to what you usually cover, instead of something too personal.

 You might not know, but you can see who views your profile on LinkedIn.
 You can also see the designations, industries, and companies of users who see your profile.
 This gives you a great advantage to see who might or might not be interested in your services.

 12. Contact people via InMail

 With its InMail service, LinkedIn lets you contact all your connections directly, without having to fuss about emails.
 This means you can pitch to editors, and contact prospective clients directly through LinkedIn.

 13. Apply for full-time jobs (but ask if you can join as a freelancer)

-LinkedIn is where many companies publicize their vacancies, and chances are you will find many full-time writer vacancies on there.
+LinkedIn is where many companies publicize their vacancies, and chances are you will find many over 50 dating sites sydney vacancies on there.
 Now what you can do is – Still apply for the full-time position but let them know that you are a happy freelancer just looking to work with the company as the opportunity seems great.

 Have you ever scored a freelance writing job through LinkedIn?